King George Square

 You can apply using the City Hall and King George Square online application.

-For assemblies of more than 15 people in King George Square you will need to apply to Council for approval at least five working days before the proposed event:
+For assemblies in King George Square you will need to apply to Council for approval at least five working days before the proposed event:

 Submit this form by: